Another important point to note is that

 popup menu in the Desktop Menu Manager.
 This menu consist of all the

-desktop configuration tools available for customizing the default
+desktop configuration tools available for customizing the tutorial

 Window Manager Plugin Module Menu

-The default desktop supports multiple desktop workspaces.
+The tutorial desktop supports multiple desktop workspaces.
 Each

 workspace is like a separate desktop instance such that users can